erikmswan/game-recommendations/readme.md

 - Call of Cthulhu (Singleplayer)
     - Decent enough lovecraftian horror, choice-driven gameplay with light detective elements.
 Scratches that Cosmic Horror itch.
 - What Remains of Edith Finch (Singleplayer)
     - A wonderful experience, perfect for playing with a partner.
 This game was such a delight.
 There is no combat, just digging into the family of Edith Finch by exploring her childhood home and progressing through innovative story pieces.
-Very sad at parts.)
+Very sad at parts.
 - The Vanishing of Ethan Carter (Singleplayer)
+    - A full logical deduction game.
+Absolutely stunning graphics, however there are no people you interact with, you explore the environment to solve mysteries and experience existential pontifications.

 ## Third person sandbox
 - GTA V (Single/Multiplayer)
+    - Amazing in scope and detail.
+If you haven't played this yet, you really should.
 - Red Dead Redemption 2 (Single/Multiplayer)
+    - Actually Living in the Wild West simulator, this game is an achievement in so many ways.
+Try it.
 - The Witcher 3: The Wild Hunt (Singleplayer)
+    - Developed by a Czech company based on a Polish book, The Witcher 3 rules.
+The graphics are gorgeous and the story is so engaging they made a TV series from it.
+Geralt is such a likeable character.
+The game always keeps it fresh.
+A higher learning curve than normal.
+Can't recommend this enough.
+- Subnautica (Singleplayer)
+    - One of my favorite games of all time, it helped me overcome my thalassaphobia.
+Nothing is scarier than swimming in the ocean at night only to hear the roar of a Reaper.
+Build underwater bases, control vehicles large and small and discover alien secrets when you become stranded on an alien world.
-- Batman Arkham Knight (Singleplayer)
+- Batman: Arkham Knight (Singleplayer)
+    - I only played Arkham Asylum and some of Arkham City, but might as well try the new one.
+These Batman games (minus Origins) are solid and make you feel like Batman.
-- Middle Earth: Shadow of Mordor/War (Singleplayer)
+- Middle Earth: Shadow of War (Singleplayer)
+    - Innovative "Nemesis" system that makes it fun to recruit an orc army and conquer orc strongholds.
+Epic in scope.
+It's total shlock and Tolkien would have hated but I love it.
 - Mad Max (Singleplayer)
+    - Great driving mechanics, decent combat and wonderful environment/level design.
+Gets repetitive but still worth playing.
 - Sleeping Dogs (Singleplayer)
-- Subnautica (Singleplayer)
+    - Set in China, it has an interesting story and good open-world gameplay.
 - Kerbal Space Program (Singleplayer)
+    - Build rockets with realistic physics and explore a 1/10 scale solar system.
+For a certain kind of person, this is as good as it gets.
+You have to learn real orbital mechanics to succeed.
+Make sure you have enough fuel to get into orbit, then start your burn before the apoapsis by dividing your delta V in half.
+It is what you make it.
 - Space Engineers (Single/Multiplayer)
+    - Like Kerbal legos.
+Extremely deep.
+Admittedly, I haven't even scratched the surface on thsi one.

 ## Third person action
 - Devil May Cry 3 & 5 (Singleplayer)
+    - Devil May Cry 3 is a classic that I grew up with -- one of the best of the series.
+A ridiculously over the top action hero, half-demon Dante is a mercenary that hunts other demons.
+Devil May Cry 5 is the very worth successor and has the best action game thrills around.
 - Bayonetta (Singleplayer)
+    - A spiritual successor to DMC 3, Bayonetta is an over-the-top Japanese bonanza that outdoes even DMC 3 in ridiculousness.
 - Nier: Automota (Singleplayer)
+    - A unique game featuring a few different game genres mashed into one, Nier: Automata is a fun Japanese action game.
 - Star Wars Jedi: Fallen Order (Singleplayer)
+    - A Star Wars souls-like -- fun to explore and stunning graphics.
+Good for 20+ hours.

 ## Multiplayer FPS
 - Doom 2016 & Doom Eternal (Single/Multiplayer)